 I joined the

 in the army.
 Kaiser Steel had just started a huge expansion

 program in 1956 and I went to work there as an apprentice.
 I was

-thoroughly trained in welding, burning, layout, machine work, basic blacksmithing,
+thoroughly trained in welding, burning, layout, machine work,

 and math and received my degree in Math.

 I began woodwork in

 the early 70's and got addicted to old tools.
 Of course a lot of

 my millwright stuff is old tools now.
 During my working years, I

 that I use in my woodworking.